OldGnuts/Terrain3D_Layer_Tool/README.md

 **A High-Performance, Non-Destructive Layer System for [Terrain3D](https://github.com/TokisanGames/Terrain3D) in Godot 4.5+ (C#).**

 Terrain3DTools transforms the standard destructive terrain workflow into a flexible, object-oriented layer system.
 Instead of permanently painting geometry or textures, you define mountains, rivers, biomes, and paths as independent nodes.
-The system composites these layers in real-time using an asynchronous GPU pipeline, synchronizing the result directly to the Terrain3D storage.
+The system composites these layers in real-time using an semi-asynchronous GPU pipeline, synchronizing the result directly to the Terrain3D storage.

 ## 🌟 Key Features